 Python, by default, is liable to execute dangerous code without detection or verification.
 The Python interpreter provides a default entry point that allows execution with no hooks enabled.
 Production software that uses modified entry points and logs as many events as possible can reduce most of these risks.

-Python Enhancement Proposal (PEP) 578 [39] documents issues with audit hooks as using them can alter the behaviour of runtime calls, and provides advice to eliminate their default behaviour.
+Python Enhancement Proposal (PEP) 578 [28] documents issues with audit hooks as using them can alter the behaviour of runtime calls and provides advice to eliminate their default behaviour.

 6.48.2 Avoidance mechanisms for language users